rguske/tmc-tko-lc/workshop/content/exercises/04-image-policies.md

 Let's validate that our image registry policy is working by trying to deploy the busybox image to the namespace **{{ session_namespace }}**, which is part of the workspace **tko-day1-ops-ws**.

+Wait for 20 ~ 30 seconds for the policy to get effective

 Create a deployment with **nginx** image:

 ```execute-1